 Maggie’s gift for confessional songwriting that’s broad appealing has enabled her music to garner plum synch placements.
 Her songs have appeared in the film Cowgirls N' Angels, and in such television shows as Dr. Phil, Cougar Town, The Real World, Worst Prom Ever, The Hills, The City, The Vineyard, and The Young And The Restless.
 As a performer, she’s done a staggering 1000+ shows across the United States.
 Some live highlights have been Main Stage Showcases at NACA Nationals in Boston and at the Hotel Cafe' in Hollywood; on separate occasions opening for Sara Bareilles and Tony Lucca; singing the National Anthem at the first NBA playoff game in Oklahoma history with more than 18,000 people in attendance, as well as playing the half-time show at the Oklahoma City Thunder / Portland Trailblazers game Christmas Eve 2014 along with Shane Henry featuring their original Christmas duet, "First Thing On My Christmas List".
-Additionally, Maggie was a featured background extra on Matthew Morrison's (Mr. Schu in Glee) music video for “It Don't Mean A Thing,”, a member of Demi Lovato's (and Jordin Sparks/Jason Derulo's) band for the 2013 Disney Parks Christmas Day Parade, and she sang the role of Violetta on the English version of Disney Channel Latin America's Violetta (Season 1) that is currently airing in the UK and across the globe.
+Additionally, Maggie was a featured background extra on Matthew Morrison's (Mr. Schu in Glee) music video for “It Don't Mean A Thing,”, a member of Demi Lovato's (and Jordin Sparks/Jason Derulo's) band for the 2013 Disney Parks Christmas Day Parade, and she sang the role of Violetta on the English version of Disney Channel Latin America's Violetta (Season 1) that is currently airing across the globe.
 Maggie is a featured vocalist on the new American Girl / Bitty Baby (Mattel) "Love From Morning to Night" Album/Book, now available on iTunes and through American Girl Stores as of August 27, 2015.

 A major factor of Maggie’s success—aside from her transcendent artistry—has been her hardworking nature.
 She is completely independent, and assumes the roles of label, booking agent, and manager.
 “I’m a true believer that if you want something to happen, you have to make it happen.”